Type 99 tank: Armament

 The main armament is a 2-plane stabilized ZPT-98 125 mm smoothbore gun with a carousel-style autoloader.
-The weapon system is derived from soviet 2A46 tank gun and AZ autoloader in the T-72.
+The weapon system is derived from Soviet 2A46 tank gunand AZ autoloader in the T-72.
 The gun may be fired under computerized or manual control.
 The tank can carry 42 rounds including 22 in the autoloader.
 The rate of fire is 8 rounds per minute using the autoloader, and 2 rounds per minute with manual loading.
 The Type 99A mounts an improved 125 mm gun, with a new autoloader capable of firing 10 rounds per minute.

 The 125 mm gun of the Type 99 is capable of firing APFSDS-T, HEAT, Frag-HE-T, and gun-launched anti-tank missiles (ATGM).
 The gun may fire a range of Chinese, Russian, and ex-Warsaw Pact ammunition.
 The Type 99 can fire tandem shaped charged GP125 ATGMs similar to the Russian Invar with a range of up to 5 kilometres.
 The 9M119 ATGMs were approved for domestic licensed production by Russia.

-The DTW-125 Type II APFSDS ammunition is estimated to be able to penetrate 700 mm of RHA (rolled homogeneous armor) at 1000 meters and at least 600 mm of RHA at 2000 meters.
-The HEAT ammunition is estimated to penetrate 500 mm of armor.
-The missile has a range of 5000 meters during daylight and a range of 4000 meters during night operation.
-On Type 99A, an improved variant of DTW-125 features lengthened dart penetrator of 720 mm long and denser structure material.
-U.S. TRADOC describes an unspecified APFSDS-T meant for use with the Type 99 tank as being capable of penetrating 960 mm of RHA at 1000 meters and 800 mm of RHA at 2000 meters.

 Secondary armament consists of a QJC-88 12.7 mm machine gun on the commander's cupola and a coaxial 7.62 mm MG.
 The 12.7 mm machine gun has an elevation of -4 to 75 degrees.